Annie (franchise): Annie (1999)

-The film follows the same plot of the 1982 film with some minor changes, though it more closely follows the plot of the 1977 musical of the same name.
+The film follows the same plot of the 1982 film with some minor changes, reverting more closely to the plot of the 1977 stage musical.
 In the beginning of the film, Annie tries to escape the orphanage once before she successfully does so.
 In the original film, Miss Hannigan is in love with Mr. Bundles, her laundry man, as well as Warbucks.
 However, in this film, Miss Hannigan tells Bundles that she is saving herself for Warbucks.
 The film also replaces the song "Let's Go To the Movies" from the 1982 film with "N.Y.C." from the original musical.
-Later in the film, Miss Hannigan portrays Annie's mother instead of Lily, who stays behind with the girls from the orphanage.
-Lily is also the way that the orphans find out about Rooster's plan.
+Later in the film, Miss Hannigan portrays Annie's mother instead of Lily, who stays behind with the girls in the orphanage, to whom she carelessly reveals Rooster's plan.
 In the end of this film, Miss Hannigan is admitted to a psychiatric hospital, an ending not featured in the musical or the original film.